 Most common sites of metastatic disease are 3:

 - adrenal glands (see adrenal gland tumors)

 - bone (see skeletal metastases)

 - liver (see liver metastases)

-While it is not possible to differentiate squamous cell lung cancer from other types of lung cancer on plain film, the are a few generic features which would raise suspicion of lung malignancy
+While it is not possible to differentiate squamous cell lung cancer from other types of lung cancer on plain film, there are a few generic features that would raise suspicion of lung malignancy.

 CT is the modality of choice for the evaluation of possible lung cancer.

-Certain morphological features can be suggestive of squamous cell carcinoma of the lung (SCC), but these are by no means definitive, with significant overlap with other histological types.
-More importantly, cross-sectional imaging enables staging of the disease and together with the histological grading and clinical performance status will dictate the prognosis and treatment.
+Certain morphological features can be suggestive of SCC, but these are by no means definitive, with significant overlap with other histological types.
+More importantly, cross-sectional imaging enables the staging of the disease and together with the histological grading and clinical performance status will dictate the prognosis and treatment.

 Cavitation (some report as high as 82% 10) is a frequent finding in primary lung SCC but can also be encountered in metastatic SCC.
 Cavitation is secondary to tumoral necrosis.
-In other instances, SCC can have a central scar with peripheral growth of tumour.
+In other instances, SCC can have a central scar with the peripheral growth of tumor.